CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-7--Propositions.lagda.md

 ```

 There's a another way we can generalise ``isProp``.
 If we have a path
-of types which are all propositions, we can produce a path-over that
+of types where every type along the path is a proposition, we can
-path between any endpoints.
+produce a path-over that path between any endpoints.

 ```
-isProp→PathP : {A : I → Type ℓ}
+isProp→any-PathP : {A : I → Type ℓ}
   → ((i : I) → isProp (A i))
   → (a0 : A i0) (a1 : A i1)
   → PathP A a0 a1
--- Exercise: (Hint: `toPathP`) isProp→PathP {A = A} hB a0 a1 = {!!}
+-- Exercise: (Hint: `toPathP`) isProp→any-PathP {A = A} hB a0 a1 = {!!}

 isProp→isProp-PathP : {A : I → Type ℓ}
   → ((i : I) → isProp (A i))